"...on a job application

 Jazz is thus both Continental and Analytic.
 Few capture the hard clear mist as well as Ornette Coleman did.
 This is the first cut on his world-messing Shape of Jazz To Come - frenetic, melody mutating, haunting.
 Cherry (the trumpeter) & Coleman (saxist) are preternatural together, dueting madly.
 "Lonely Woman" is all kinds of things - repetitive and frozen, scarcely developing.

 I think I'm right in saying nobody did improvised chord structure before this.
-As if the word was "We'll do chord changes on the fly" - as if he simply didn't have time because there is no such thing or some shit.
 Harmony on the run, if you like, as you like it.
-Rhythm section loose enough to manoeuvre past all the erratic shit that's flying about.
+A rhythm section loose enough to manoeuvre past the erratic shit flying about.
+Have a look, if you have the eyes:

+"Lonely Woman" doesn't sound so harsh now, scream bits and drum solos aside.
+Not quite ready to dance to it, though.
 This is what musical freedom amounts to, then: deciding what you're going to do as you do it, and to hell with tonal centers; we can always make more.
 (Later on he wouldn't bother with new ones.)

 "State your themes, young man!"